Modern Languages and Literatures

 JAPN 112: Beginning Japanese II

 An introduction to the form of spoken Japanese along with Japanese customs and culture.
 Most of the fundamental structures are covered in Japanese 110 and 112, together with writing practice in the hiragana and the katakana syllabaries and some basic kanji.
 112 is a continuation of 110.
 Lab work is an integral part of the sequence.
 Prerequisite: Japanese 110 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities requirement.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities.)

 cross listed: ASIA 113